dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 [[/setup-guide/images/excel/connection-10.JPG]]

 Excel now gives us options to set how frequently data is refreshed.
 We recommend refrehing the data when the file is opened, but then now refreshing it again.
-(Minimizing the refresh rate keeps the spreadsheet quick to use- and Snowplow data does not generally change so quickly.)
+(Minimizing the refresh rate keeps the spreadsheet quick to use- and DreamFactory data does not generally change so quickly.)
 Given that, we recommend checking the box **Refreesh when opening the file** and unchecking **Enable background refresh**.

 [[/setup-guide/images/excel/connection-11.JPG]]